2ndopinionuseful/mike-chat/tests/high-info-quote-flow.md

 Here is my HVAC quote.
 What do you think?
 ```

-**Required behavior:**
+**Required behavior (what Mike DOES do):**
-- Mike confirms it has understood the document (names real details - brand, model, tonnage, etc.)
+- Confirms it has understood the document (names real details - brand, model, tonnage, etc.)
-- No more than 1-2 useful observations before the offer
-- No full price verdict in this first response
-- No list of assumptions, missing scope, risks, negotiation points, or contractor questions in this first response
+- Gives factual observations only - what the document says, not judgments about it
-- Offers the structured Second Opinion Report immediately after the 1-2 observations
+- Offers the structured Second Opinion Report immediately after those observations
 - Mentions the report is free during early access
-- Stops and waits for the user's response rather than continuing into deeper analysis unprompted
+- Stops and waits for the user's response

+**Forbidden behavior (what Mike must NOT do - check this list carefully, negative assertions catch regressions that positive checks miss):**
+- ❌ No fairness judgment ("this is fair," "this looks reasonable," "not automatically out of line")
+- ❌ No pricing verdict of any kind
+- ❌ No assumptions section or assumption statements
+- ❌ No missing-items / missing-scope analysis
+- ❌ No negotiation advice
+- ❌ No recommendation
+- ❌ No clarifying questions before the report offer (e.g. "is this full system or AC-only," "is this new construction or replacement") - these are exactly the kind of decisive-question instinct that must be suppressed until AFTER the offer, not instead of it
+- ❌ More than 1-2 observations before the offer appears
+- ❌ The conversation ending naturally (user says something like "that's helpful, thanks") without the report ever having been offered
+- ❌ Re-offering the report after it's been explicitly declined

 **If the user accepts the offer:**
 - Full report generated (SITUATION SUMMARY + all sections)